openebs/openebs/documentation/source/install/cloud_solutions.rst

 * Launch a Jupyter Server, with the specified notebook file from github (kubectl get deployments)
 * Create an OpenEBS Volume and mounts to the Jupyter Server Pod (/mnt/data) (kubectl get pvc) (kubectl get pv) (kubectl get pods)
-* Expose the Jupyter Server to external world via the http://NodeIP:32424 (NodeIP is any of the minion nodes external IP) (kubectl get pods)
+* Expose the Jupyter Server to external world via the http://NodeIP:32424 (NodeIP is any of the nodes external IP) (kubectl get pods)

 **Note:** To access the Jupyter Server over the internet, set the firewall rules to allow traffic on port 32424 in you GCP / Networking / Firewalls.